Dubai chocolate

-Dubai chocolate (شوكولاتة دبي) is a style of chocolate bar filled with kadayif (chopped filo pastry) and a pistachio-tahini cream.
-It was created in 2021 by Nouel Catis Omamalin, a Filipino chef, and Sarah Hamouda, a Anglo-Egyptian engineer, who together formed Fix Dessert Chocolatier, an Emirati chocolatier in Dubai.
+Dubai chocolate (شوكولاتة دبي) is a style of chocolate bar filled with chopped kadayif (spun filo pastry) and a pistachio-tahini cream.

+It was created in 2021 by Nouel Catis Omamalin, a Filipino chef, and Sarah Hamouda, an Egyptian-British engineer, after she asked him to prepare a chocolate recipe similar to knafeh, which her mother used to make during her childhood.
+Hamouda and her husband are the co-owners of Fix Dessert Chocolatier, a chocolatier in Dubai.

 Dubai chocolate was popularized in 2024 by influencers on social media, especially those on TikTok, and has since been imitated by vendors worldwide.

 Description

+Dubai chocolate combines the chocolate bar (left) with a filling made from elements of knafeh, a traditional Arab dessert made with kadayif (spun pastry dough similar to filo) and often crushed pistachio.

-Dubai chocolate is a milk chocolate bar filled with a sweet pistachio-tahini cream and kadayif (chopped filo pastry).
+Dubai chocolate is a milk chocolate bar filled with elements of knafeh, a traditional pastry made throughout former territories of the Ottoman Empire, including a sweet pistachio-tahini cream and chopped kadayif, strands of filo pastry dough.

 The consistency of the filling ranges from finely ground to a paste.
-The creamy textures of the pistachio and tahini contrasts with the crunch of the kadayif.
+The creamy textures of the pistachio and tahini contrast with the crunch of the kadayif.

-Creation
+History

+Dubai chocolate was first released in 2022 by the Dubai-based online shop Fix Dessert Chocolatier under the name "Can't Get Knafeh of It".

-Accounts vary of how Dubai chocolate was created.
-Sarah Hamouda, a British-Egyptian engineer living in Dubai says she created it in 2021.
-At the time, Hamouda was pregnant, and through her food cravings came to imagine combining chocolate, pistachio, tahini, and knafeh (a Middle Eastern dessert made of kadayif, syrup and a soft cheese).
-At home, Hamouda worked on developing a bar, before contacting Nouel Catis Omamalin, a Filipino culinary consultant who had trained as a pastry chef.
+Fix Dessert Chocolatier was started as a duo consisting of Sarah Hamouda, a British-Egyptian engineer living in Dubai, and her husband and business partner Yezen Alani.
+Sarah says she came up with the idea in 2021 when she was pregnant, and through her food cravings came to imagine combining chocolate, pistachio, tahini, and knafeh (a Middle Eastern dessert made of kadayif, syrup and a soft cheese).
+In her account, Hamouda worked on developing a bar at home before contacting Nouel Catis Omamalin, a Filipino culinary consultant who had trained as a pastry chef.

-In his account of Dubai chocolate's creation, Omamalin said the pair wanted to create a chocolate bar with the flavour of a dessert.
+In his account of Dubai chocolate's creation, Omamalin said they wanted to create a chocolate bar with the flavour of a dessert.
 As his favourite Arabic dessert was knafeh, and because he thought it would have an appealing crunch and nostalgic value, Omamalin suggested a chocolate bar using its flavors.
-Together, they developed the chocolate, forming a partnership and the online shop Fix Dessert Chocolatier, which in 2022 launched "Can't Get Knafeh of It".
+Together, they developed the chocolate, forming a partnership and the online shop Fix Dessert Chocolatier, although Omamalin left the partnership before the bar was released.

 Can't Get Knafeh contained pistachio, tahini and kadayif, and was covered in yellow and green patterns.
 Bars were made by hand, the interiors piped; a team working six to eight hours would produce 25 bars a day.
 Omamalin, who had by the launch left the partnership, kept working with Hamouda, saying he was doing so "as a friend".
 Over the following year, they continued to modify the recipe, until early 2023 when Hamouda said they had "finally... nailed it".
 Each bar was sold for £16 (US$), initially at a rate of one per week.